vegfvegf/youtube-bias-analysis/README.md

 This project was created in the contaext of a Master's Degree project and is not intended to be maintained.
 The code and data is available for further development and use, as is.

 # Objective
 This project aimed to analyze the political bias in YouTube search and recomendation results in the context of the US political discussion.
-The project aimed to answer the following qustions:
+The project aimed to provide an updated scrutiny of the YouTube search and recommendation algorithms, and to answer the following qustions:

+1. Are YouTube users being exposed to a balanced mix of politically biased content?
+2. Does YouTube promote the echo chamber effect?
+3. Doe YouTube promote Mainstream Media over Independent Media content?

 # Methodology

-AFter the extraction of more than 460,000 search and recommendation results, the

-Where available, the individual bias of each result was assigned by the channel that published the video, according to www.mediabiasfactcheck.com and/or www.allsides.com.
-For videos published by channels not classified in the two reference sources, a model was creatd based on classified videos and
+After the extraction of more than 460,000 search and recommendation results, the publishing channels were identified anc classified according to www.mediabiasfactcheck.com and/or www.allsides.com.
+For the videos published from channels not classified, few models and training datasets were created to select the bet performing one and use it to classify the remaining videos.

-The overall bias was calculated counting the number of videos of each bias in the search results and at multiple levels of recommendations.

-Along with the bias, the "echo chamber" effect was analyzed by documenting how selecting videos with a given bias affects the bias of the recommendations that follow.
-This effect was also studied with alternative classifications using available dictionaries.
+After the classification, the full results set was analyzed.
 The code available in this repository was used to :

-* Extract search and recommendation results
-* Extract the transcripts for the videos
-* Classify videos according to bias and each of the dictionaries
-* Organize, count and plot

-The project was performed through a collection Python and R notebooks, documented below.
+The names of the files indicate the order in which they were executed, as well as their functions.
+Along the executions, datafiles are created to allow for the continuation of the tasks without having to repeat previous steps.

+All the code executed in found in the `./code` folder and datafiles at the different stages can be found in the `./code/results`, `./code/model`, `./code/processed` and `./code/counts` folders.

+All the coding was done and is published in Jupyuuter Notebooks format, some in Python and some in R.

-# Video Extraction `./code/extraction/`
+# Video Extraction

 The notebook `YouTubeScraper.ipynb` (Phython) performs the main collection of search and recommendation results and dumps it into a file representing the search results tree.